juntossomosmais/auth0-samples/README.md

 This is not required.
 [They will be automatically updated by the orchestrator](https://github.com/juntossomosmais/auth0-samples/blob/5e42b109ba23460bf55c457f581a2df041955c4e/orchestrator/orchestrator/main.py#L149-L160).

+4. I'm using an Apple M1 chip and receiving weird errors such as `gyp ERR!` from `product-a`.
+What do I do?

+Sadly we're using images that don't support M1 architecture.
+So for this particular case, we recommend you run other products and leave the one that doesn't work aside.

 ## Important notice

 You may not see all the projects working here as this is still a work in progress.